cmacfie/exjobb/goodChangelog.md

 #### `createSuperEngine()`

 This is the new method to create the cake engine.
-It replaces the now deprecated
+It replaces the now deprecated `createEngine()`

  Read specifications here: **<cite>[createSuperEngine specifications][1]</cite>**